enide-electronics/growatt-sph-spa-esp8266/README.md

 As seen below, pins D5 and D6 are the soft serial port used to communicate with the inverter at 9600bps.
 It's possible to power the board from the inverter if you add a voltage regulator to convert the 8V down to 3.3v, required by the ESP8266.

+Here's a sketch of the wiring diagram for a Wemos D1:
 ```
     FROM INVERTER
 -----------------------   2 = TX